DMouayad/portfolio/src/pages/works/work1.md

 ---

 - Designed and implemented UI\UX for the company portfolio.
-- Applied best practices in web development to ensure the website is fast and SEO-friendly.
+- Optimized website performance by minimizing load times and improving site speed through following best practices in the dev process.
-- Developed a modular website which enabled an easy integration with the Storyblok CMS and leveraging its unique visual editing capabilities.
+- Leveraged Storyblok CMS and its unique visual editor to allow for interactive content management.